backstreettoy/nullsafe/README.md

 Latitude:null
 Location exists:false
 ```
+# Usage
+All utility methods provided in NullSafe class in fluent style, all you need do is to follow the two steps:
+* Wrap the object by the safeCall and get the wrapped object.
+* Get the real result from the wrapped object by eval method.

 # How it works
 This utility wraps target object and properties by dynamic proxies nested, and each proxy acts as an automatic Optional class preventing NullPointerException from  raising.
 It is not magic but it can save your time when dealing with many properties potentially nullable.